rstacruz/oec-guide/docs/polo_verification.md

-# _POLO contract verification_ Verification process
+# _POLO contract verification_ Submitting your requirements

 OEC and contract verification services are available through POLO (Philippine Overseas Labor Office) offices.
 Some countries may have this, and some may not.